drug-design/course/docs/chapters/peptidomimetics.md

 #### Side Chain Mimicry

-A relatively simple approach is to modify the side chains of various amino acids.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/side-chain-mimicry-a265861b'><i class='fa fa-play' aria-hidden='true'></i></button>A relatively simple approach is to modify the side chains of various amino acids.
 The residues of interest are replaced by natural or non-natural amino acids with chemically and structurally similar side chains.
 The following are examples of some possible replacements.

 ![](https://media.drugdesign.org/course/peptidomimetics/2_4_0_1.png){: loading=lazy }
 #### Short-Range Cyclizations (Bridging)

-A successful strategy for the development of peptidomimetics involves the synthesis of conformationally restricted peptide analogs that imitate the receptor-bound conformation of the peptidic ligand as closely as possible, with the introduction of local bridges between different atoms in the molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/short-range-cyclizations-bridging-60aec0f7'><i class='fa fa-play' aria-hidden='true'></i></button>A successful strategy for the development of peptidomimetics involves the synthesis of conformationally restricted peptide analogs that imitate the receptor-bound conformation of the peptidic ligand as closely as possible, with the introduction of local bridges between different atoms in the molecule.
 The bridges, can be of various lengths and can link two side chain atoms, two backbone atoms, or a side chain atom and a backbone atom.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.